MultiSafepay/docs/content/payments/features/VIBAN/_index.md

 VIBANs can only be used for transactions in EUR.

-### Refunds and payouts
+### Refunds

-You can also make [refunds](/refunds/) and [payouts](/account/payouts/) using your VIBAN and manage them from your MultiSafepay dashboard.
+You can also make [refunds](/refunds/) using your VIBAN, and manage them from your MultiSafepay dashboard.
 Your company name appears on bank statements instead of MultiSafepay's name.

 You need to request this functionality when applying for your VIBAN.